code-with-amitk/Code-examples/Threads_Processes_IPC/Threads/Code/README.md

 <a name=cond></a>
 ## Condition Variables
-Thread1 waits for condition to be true, which is signalled(ie made true) by other Thread
+- Thread1 waits for condition to be true, which is signalled(ie made true) by other Thread.
+- This is a synchronization primitive that can be used to block a thread, or multiple threads at the same time, until another thread modifies a shared variable (the condition), and this unblocks 1 or multiple threads.
 <a name=pc></a>
 ### 1. pthread_cond_t
 <a name=c1></a>